 When I qualified as a Nutritional Therapist, having completed 3 intensive years, as well as over 200 clinical hours, I was excited to spread the word.
 I opened my clinic, gave a series of talks at libraries, health shows, cookery schools and organisations and loved sharing my knowledge.
 Having walked the walk and come out the other side, I can relate to the people I work with and am so passionate about helping people.
 I don’t believe in a one size fits all approach as we are all unique and our health is so multi-faceted.

-I now run a successful practice in my clinic, have an online Thyroid Programme, as well as provide specialised recipe ebooklets.
+I now run a successful practice, dividing my time between helping clients in my clinic and working with Companies on Corporate Wellbeing.
 I also lectured for The College of Naturopathic Medicine for 3 years and am currently doing my MSc in Advanced Nutrition.
 I use functional medicine practice to give my clients the tools to help themselves.
 Tools such as diet plans, lifestyle changes, private testing, shopping lists, supplement recommendations and recipes that can all help make a positive change to individuals wellbeing.